jtovarro/ocp-secured-integration/README.md

 ### 6.3. ⚖️ Pros and Cons of the Secrets Store CSI Driver

 #### ✅ Pros
-* 🔧 Easy configuration based on several annotations.
 * 🔑 Authentication based on ServiceAccount Tokens.
+* 📂 Secrets can be injected as files and environment variables as well.

 #### ❌ Cons
+* 🔧 More complex configuration.
+Requires Operator, and several k8s resources.
-* 🛠️ Requires modifying application deployment configurations.
+* 🛠️ Requires specific application deployment configuration related to the CSI Driver.
 * 🔒 Secrets can only be injected into containers, not OpenShift configuration.
-* 📂 Secrets can only be injected as files, not environment variables.
-* ❌ Not supported by Red Hat.
+* 📲 The Secrets Store CSI Driver operator is **Tech Preview** in OpenShift 4.17.

 #### 💡 Other Considerations
-* 🚀 Installation does not require an operator.
-* 📲 The Secrets Store CSI Driver operator is **Tech Preview** in OpenShift 4.17.
+* If you try to get the k8s secret, you'll see that it doesn't exist until it is requested by a pod.
+* If you plan to consume your secret data as Kubernetes Secrets only, then **other solutions like External Secrets Operator may be a better fit**.